NSHipster/articles/2014-05-05-ibaction-iboutlet-iboutletcollection.md

 As early as 2004 (and perhaps earlier), `IBAction` was no longer necessary for a method to be noticed by Interface Builder.
 Any method with the signature `-(void){name}:(id)sender` would be visible in the outlets pane.

 Nevertheless, many developers find it useful to still use the `IBAction` return type in method declarations to denote that a particular method is connected to an outlet.
-Even for projects _not_ using Storyboards / XIBs may choose to employ `IBAction` to call out [target / action](https://developer.apple.com/library/ios/documentation/general/conceptual/Devpedia-CocoaApp/TargetAction.html) methods.
+Even projects _not_ using Storyboards / XIBs may choose to employ `IBAction` to call out [target / action](https://developer.apple.com/library/ios/documentation/general/conceptual/Devpedia-CocoaApp/TargetAction.html) methods.

 ### Naming IBAction Methods